CHAIRMAN OF THE BOARD

 San Carlos de Bariloche, Rio Negro Patagonia, Argentina

 Fernández is project manager for the TNC Patagonian Grasslands of Argentina program which aims to conserve 16 million hectares of Argentina’s temperate grasslands by 2015.
 In 2009, he was also appointed Southern Andes Conservation Strategies Manager charged with overseeing the conservation strategies of the Conservancy’s projects implemented in Argentina, Bolivia, Chile, and Peru.
-He was formerly based in Arlington, Virginia, as the Conservancy’s Senior Foreign Legal Advisor for South America when he attended PERC’s 2007 Enviropreneur Institute.
+He was formerly based in Arlington, VA as the Conservancy’s Senior Foreign Legal Advisor for South America when he attended PERC’s 2007 Enviropreneur Institute.

 Martin Hostettler, Managing Partner, Cycad Inc.